The Best Hot Dogs in Los Angeles

 During the off-season, you can still get your Dodger Dog fix - Papa Cantella's classic is sold in supermarkets like Albertsons, Gelson's and Ralphs; and the Signature Stadium Dog is available at Whole Foods.

-Chili dogs at Carney's on the Sunset Strip
+Chili Dogs at Carney's on the Sunset Strip

 Carney's